 New analysis shows that as of mid-2022, 86 countries had included methane reduction actions from energy as part of their overall climate reduction strategies.
 This overall number is not enough to align with a 1.5 degrees C pathway.

-As part of the Paris Agreement signed in 2015, countries committed to updating their Nationally Determined Contributions (NDCs) every five years.
-In the first round of updates since initial NDCs were submitted, countries are adding more aggressive climate mitigation targets that also take into account non-CO2 gasses such as methane.
+As part of the Paris Agreement signed in 2015, countries committed to updating their nationally determined contributions (NDCs) every five years.
+In the first round of updates since initial NDCs were submitted, countries are adding more aggressive climate mitigation targets that also take into account non-carbon dioxide gasses such as methane.

 New analysis by WRI shows that as of mid-2022, 86 countries had included methane reduction actions from energy as part of their overall climate reduction strategies.
 This overall number is not enough to align with a 1.5 degrees C pathway.